Trembling Blue Stars

 Trembling Blue Stars was the London-based band music project of Robert Wratten, started in 1996.
 Later consisting of Harvey Williams, Jonathan Akerman, Keris Howard, Michael Hiscock, and Beth Arzy who replaced Annemari Davies in 2000.
 Initially begun as a side project of Wratten's previous band Northern Picture Library, Trembling Blue Stars became Wratten's main band when Northern Picture Library broke up in 1995.
 Wratten took the name of his band from The Story of O by Pauline Réage.
 Trembling Blue Stars are characterized by melancholic songs with shimmering guitars and introspective lyrics.
 Many of their early lyrics address Wratten's relationship with Annemari Davies, who had been in The Field Mice and Northern Picture Library with him.
+AllMusic lists New Order, Orchestral Manoeuvres in the Dark and Scott Walker among the group's influences.

 The first Trembling Blue Stars album, Her Handwriting, was released in 1996 on Shinkansen Recordings (the successor of Sarah Records), to critical acclaim.
 Wratten afterwards assembled a band, which at various times included Davies, Gemma Townley, Cath Carroll and Ian Catt, as well as Michael Hiscock, Keris Howard (previously of the Sarah Records-era band Brighter) and Harvey Williams.
 Producer Ian Catt has worked on every Trembling Blue Stars release.